-Most aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other electronic systems.
+Most aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other advanced electronic system of your choice.
 The electrical system consist of a battery and an alternator or generator on older aircraft.
-All of this is connected through several meters (kilometers in large aircraft) of wire.
+All of this is connected through several meters (kilometers/ miles in large aircraft) of wire.

-All matter on earth is made up from molecules and they basically consist of atoms.
+All matter on Earth is made up from molecules and they basically consist of atoms.
 These atoms are made of electrons, protons and neutrons.
-And electricity is about the flow of electrons attracted to protons and repelled by other electrons.
+And electricity is about the flow of free electrons attracted to protons and repelled by other electrons.

-Alternators and generators generate electrons for us to make use of, but these itmes do nothing if the engine is not operating.
+Alternators and generators generate a flow of electrons for us to make use of, but these items do nothing if the engine is not operating.
 To get them going we need some form of storage to be able to start up our engine so that electrical power can be generated.

-For storage we take a look at another form, capacitors use an electrostatic property.
-Where ordinary everyday batteries use a chemical form to store energy.
+For energy storage we take a look at another form thereof: capacitors use an electrostatic property.
+Where ordinary, everyday batteries use a chemical substance and reaction to store and release energy.

-Where a standard battery delivers and takes in a charge rather slowly, supercapacitors can do this very quickly and without any degradation for millions of times even under extreme temperature conditions and vibrations.
+Where a standard battery delivers and takes in a charge rather slowly, super capacitors can do this very quickly and without any degradation for millions of times even under extreme temperature conditions and vibrations.
 The reason for this behavior is their low internal resistance compared to a chemical battery.
-As such they operate as a high performance buffer delivering high energy for short periods of time.
-Ideal for starting engines.
-These capacitors are not cheap but virtually indestructible and, like lithium, light weight.
-To learn more about these follow the next link to the Battery University.
+As such they can operate as a high performance buffer delivering high energy for short periods of time.
+Which is ideal for starting engines.
+These capacitors are not cheap but virtually indestructible and, like lithium batteries, light weight.
+To learn more about these components follow the next link to the Battery University.

-The main difference between batteries and supercaps is the way energy is stored, energy density and discharge profile.
+The main difference between batteries and supercaps is the way energy is stored, their energy density and discharge profiles.
 Where the battery has relatively flat low voltage drop during discharge the supercap is a linear line down.
 This result in a large amount of energy being unused as the voltage is too low at that point for any device connected to it but there will still be a large amount of energy left.
 Read more about this discharge profile at the Battery University.

 The capacity of a battery is expressed in Ah, amperes per hour.
 Theoretically, a battery of 35 Ah is capable of delivering 35 A for one hour or 1 A for 35 hours or any other combination.
 But it needs to be fully charged to be able to do that, hence the need for recharging during flight.
 A capacitor is expressed in Farads, which is equivalent to 1 Ampere second per volt or F = As / Volt.
 At 12 V, 1 Ah is equal to 300 F.

 The energy (watt per second or Joule) stored in a capacitor is 1/2 C × V2.
-Another general formula says that the capacity is charge divided by voltage: C = Q / V. Energy for a battery is Voltage × Capacity (in A-hr) x 3600 sec/hr.
+Another general formula says that the capacity is charge divided by voltage: C = Q / V. Energy for a battery is Voltage × Capacity (in A-hr) × 3600 sec/hr.

-Practical numbers for usable capacity in an engine start battery is about 20%, whereas a deep cycle AGM type can easily do 80% of its nominally rated capacity.
+Practical numbers for usable capacity in an engine start battery is about 20 %, whereas a deep cycle AGM type can easily release 80% of its nominally rated capacity.
 Capacitors can deliver 100 %, but as said before, it is not a flat discharge profile.

 Most modern aircraft use an alternator because these are able to deliver more power and are able to charge the battery with the engine idling, were the generator is unable to do that (less power per RPM) and has a heavier construction.
 The main design difference between these two is that an alternator has a rotating electromagnet (rotor) which is energized by the field current (ALT switch) and a stationary coil (stator) delivering the power.